Use runas command in command line, create a batch file or a shortcut with command

 can used to execute every application with credentials of the administrator from the standard user account with this profile.

-Better storing the credentials for each program seperate, than using runas savecred.
+Better storing the credentials for each program separate, instead of using runas savecred.

-1. You can do this by a launch file for each application seperate, with encrypted login information of an administrator account.
+1. You can do this by a launch file for each application separate, with encrypted login information of an administrator account.

 But following free and easy utilities can do this job.